PoonLab/gromstole/README.md

 Our current modelling strategy consists of a quasibinomial GLM for the count and coverage of the mutations that define a VOC, which are parsed from constellation JSON files curated by [cov-lineages](https://github.com/cov-lineages/constellations/).

-The script `minimap2.py` is currently accepts paired-end reads in separate FASTQ files and outputs `[prefix]-mapped.csv` and `[prefix]-coverage.csv` into the specified output directory.
+The script `minimap2.py` currently accepts paired-end reads in separate FASTQ files and outputs `[prefix]-mapped.csv` and `[prefix]-coverage.csv` into the specified output directory.
 It uses `data/NC043312.fa` as a reference genome, but an alternative FASTA file can be specified by the user.
 By default, it uses cutadapt to trim adapter sequences from the data.

 Use `python3 scripts/minimap2.py -h` to see all of the options.